ArduPilot/ardupilot_wiki/dev/source/docs/debugging-with-gdb-on-stm32.rst

 the command does not work, change the first line to ``source [find interface/stlink-v2-1.cfg]``.

+Note: Plugging a Cube Red into your computer with a debugger, without OpenOCD running, can potentially interfere with keyboard functionality.
+If that happens, unplug the Cube, start OpenOCD, and plug the cube back in.

 Starting GDB and running some commands
 ======================================